vivaria/edisonrul.ing/docs/source/cards/e/etoile-cyber.md

 ### Card Rulings

-●This card’s effect is a Continuous Effect that can't be chained to.
+*   This card’s effect is a Continuous Effect that can't be chained to.